Long-reigning British and Thai monarchs shared a bond

 Her second trip to the Thai kingdom coincided with the year of King Bhumibol's golden jubilee.

-During the October 1996 five-day visit, Queen Elizabeth admired a procession of royal barges on the Chao Praya River in Bangkok -- piloted by scores of rowers in colourful traditional costumes and golden helmets.
+During the October 1996 five-day visit, Queen Elizabeth admired a procession of royal barges on the Chao Phraya River in Bangkok -- piloted by scores of rowers in colourful traditional costumes and golden helmets.#photo1

 She noted Queen Victoria, her great-great-grandmother, had been pen pals with Thailand's King Rama IV, Mongkut, and that bond "has been carried forward to our generation".